GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/solutions.md

 1. The participants should interact with the app to make sure the monitoring tool captures the misbehavior.
 Then, the users should inspect the monitoring dashboard, looking for features with **low success rate**.
 Even if they haven't identified it already via Step 1 of Challenge 2, by now the participants should see that userPreferenceFlow is failing a lot.
 The flow is defined in  _js/flows/src/userPreferenceFlow.ts_.

 2. Participants should find a failed trace for this feature and inspect the output.
 They can use the **Failed paths** table (aggregates failures of the same nature in a feature) to understand the impact and help filter to failing traces.
-In this case all interaction with userPreferencesFlow result in failures, so finding a failed trace does not require using the "Failed paths" table.
-They can simply look at the latest trace in the traces table below.
+Alternatively, they could filter to failed traces directly and compare trace outputs.
+They would notice that failed traces have the same error message in the output.
 The dashboard should look like the following:

 <img src="./images/userPreferencesFlow_failedPaths.png" alt="userPreferencesFlow Failed Traces" width="450" height="300">